Name: Cheops – CHaracterising ExOPlanet Satellite

 For a planet for which we already have a mass measurement, combining this with Cheops data will make it possible to determine the density of the planet, giving us clues about its composition and structure.
 This first-step characterisation of these worlds – many with no Solar System equivalents – is a critical step towards understanding the formation, origin and evolution of these small exoplanets.
 Cheops will not only follow up on exoplanets discovered by other missions, but it will also identify the best candidates for detailed study by future missions and observatories.

 Cheops was selected for study as the first S-class mission in Cosmic Vision 2015-2025 on 19 October 2012.
-The mission was formally adopted in early February 2014, with the launch foreseen in the period 15 October – 14 November 2019.
+The mission was formally adopted in early February 2014, with the launch foreseen on 17 December 2019.

 S-class missions have a much smaller budget than large- and medium-class missions, and a much shorter time from project start to finish.
 These conditions have made it necessary to use technologies that have already been tried and tested in space, and a number of tasks traditionally undertaken by ESA, such as operations, will be done by the Consortium.
 Cheops will share the ride into space as a secondary passenger, a choice which has driven a number of aspects of the satellite design.

 Cheops is a partnership between ESA and Switzerland, with a dedicated Consortium led by the University of Bern, and with important contributions from Austria, Belgium, France, Germany, Hungary, Italy, Portugal, Spain, Sweden, and the United Kingdom.